societe-generale/ci-droid/README.md

 The main actions that we can take care when there's a push on default branch deal with the impacts on the open pull requests for the repository :
 - notify developer if his/her PR is not mergeable anymore, following the push in default branch
 - if the PR is still mergeable, rebase the branch with latest commits from master : the goal is to keep the PR up-to-date with default branch and avoid the case in which a green PR with a couple of commits from master are missing gets merged and breaks the build in default branch
+- if some of the open pull requests are older than a defined limit (6 months by default), they will be closed

 #### pull request events